-Here $\mb{J}$ is the hopping matrix, whose elements $[\mb{J}]_{ij}$ are $-J$ if $i, j$ index neighboring sites and $0$ otherwise. $\mb{\epsilon}_{ij} = \delta_{ij} \epsilon_j$ is a diagonal matrix containing the disorder potential for each site.
-Bold symbols indicate a $N_s \times N_s$ matrix in real-space and the combination with the Nambu matrix structure (double underscore) results in a $2 N_s \times 2 N_s$ matrix.
-The tensor product ($\otimes$) in eq.\ \eqref{eq:nonInteractingLatticeDyson} is used to explicitly reflect the matrix structure.
+Here $\mb{J}$ is the hopping matrix, the elements $[\mb{J}]_{ij}$ of which are $-J$ if $i, j$ index neighboring sites and zero otherwise. $\mb{\epsilon}_{ij} = \delta_{ij} \epsilon_j$ is a diagonal matrix containing the disorder potential for each site.
+Bold symbols indicate a $N_s \times N_s$ matrix in real space and the combination with the Nambu matrix structure (double underscore) results in a $2 N_s \times 2 N_s$ matrix.
+The tensor product ($\otimes$) in Eq.\ \eqref{eq:nonInteractingLatticeDyson} is used to explicitly reflect the matrix structure.

-The lattice Green's function is related to the Weiss function in eq.\ \eqref{eq:realspaceEffectiveAction} at each site $j$ via the local Dyson equation \cite{li_tunable_2011}
+The lattice Green's function is related to the Weiss function in Eq.\ \eqref{eq:realspaceEffectiveAction} at each site $j$ via the local Dyson equation \cite{li_tunable_2011}

 where $\Gnambu_{jj}$ is a $2 \times 2$ Nambu matrix given by the site diagonal elements of the lattice Green's function.
 Within RBDMFT the self-energy is assumed to be local such that $\mb{\selfnambu} (\iw_n)$ is a site diagonal matrix.